electron/electron/docs/development/testing.md

 to perform some pre-testing steps.

 To run all unit tests, run `npm run test`.
-The unit tests are an Electron app (surprise!) that can be found in the `spec-main` folder.
+The unit tests are an Electron app (surprise!) that can be found in the `spec` folder.
 Note that it has its own `package.json` and that its dependencies are therefore not defined in the top-level `package.json`.